Imágenes de páginas

 "Mr. George Munro, the eminent pirate, whose efforts in behalf of cheap books have attracted world-wide attention, has given another proof of his public spirit and zeal in the cause of learning, in endowing three tutorships in a Canadian college at Dalhousie, at $1000 a year each.
 How much more sensible this employment of the money made in his business is than the use the old pirate put his to in paying what he called an honorarium to the foreign author!
 The ill-conditioned fellows who got it were never satisfied; on the contrary, they were always complaining that they were not given enough, and even treating the payment of what was paid as a recognition of their rights,' and consequently as an argument for an international copyright law.
 No man can pretend that the Munro system suggests the idea of 'rights' of any description, except, of course, the right to cheap books.
 By the way, what has become of the copyright treaty, in the negotiation of which the old pirates were so much interested?
 We were assured at first that if we would only keep silent about its terms, it would be all right.
 Everybody has been silent about them now for some time, yet we do not hear of its having been signed.
 Have the wicked foreign publishers killed it?"

-THE POSITION OF THE AMERICAN PUBLISHERS ON THE QUESTION.
+THE POSITION OF THE AMERICAN PUBlish-

-what was contained in its several recent articles concerning copyright, they might well be excused for concluding that American publishers were, without exception, a body of shameless depredators, the profits of whose nefarious proceedings were now (as all right-minded persons were rejoiced to see) being to some extent curtailed by the competition of a new lot of pirates, not more shameless, but somewhat shrewder and more outspoken than themselves.
-The para
+what was contained in its several recent articles concerning copyright, they might well be excused for concluding that American publishers were, without exception, a body of shameless "depredators, the profits of whose nefarious proceedings were now (as all right-minded persons were rejoiced to see) being to some extent curtailed by the competition of a new lot of pirates, not more shameless, but somewhat shrewder and graph in the Evening Post of Friday last, in more outspoken than themselves.
+The parawhich the former were pleasantly referred to as "old pirates," in contradistinction to the more recent variety of pirate to whose "libraries" of "appropriated" material the Evening Post gives such frequent editorial advertisement, is but one of a number of similar recent utter

 ances.